Symbol1/BlueWaters-RM64/process.md

 * Reduce the former to the Tutte polynomial (very easy).

 This does not answers any question at all, if not posing new.
-Let me explain some terminology and concept.
+Let me explain some terminologies and concepts.

 ## Reed--Muller codes